-Inspired by Kubernetes DNS, Kubernetes' cluster-internal DNS server, ExternalDNS makes Kubernetes resources discoverable via public DNS servers.
-Like KubeDNS, it retrieves a list of resources (Services, Ingresses, etc.) from the Kubernetes API to determine a desired list of DNS records.
-Unlike KubeDNS, however, it's not a DNS server itself, but merely configures other DNS providers accordingly—e.g. AWS Route 53 or Google Cloud DNS.
+Inspired by Kubernetes DNS, Kubernetes' cluster-internal DNS server, ExternalDNS allows Kubernetes resources to be discovered via public DNS servers.
+Like KubeDNS, it retrieves a list of resources (services, ingresses, etc.) from the Kubernetes API to determine the desired list of DNS records.
+Unlike KubeDNS, however, it's not a DNS server itself, but merely configures other DNS providers accordingly — e.g., AWS Route 53 or Google Cloud DNS.

 In a broader sense, ExternalDNS allows you to control DNS records dynamically via Kubernetes resources in a DNS provider-agnostic way.

-For more information, refer to the NS1's GitHub repo for Kubernetes External DNS: https://github.com/ns1/external-dns
+For more information, refer to the NS1's GitHub repository for Kubernetes External DNS: https://github.com/ns1/external-dns